Tupelo Honey: Aftermath

 In 2009, music journalist Erik Hage wrote that Tupelo Honey "has become one of Morrison's most likeable albums, but the very elements that make it appealing to many—the homey feeling, the personal odes to married life—also make it a complacent album for an artist who had been pushing forward and challenging boundaries for the past few years."

 Morrison was expected to tour to promote the album, but at this time he had developed a phobia about performing that was especially problematic when appearing before large audiences.
 John Platania was playing in concerts with Morrison and spoke of noticing his confidence ebbing away: "There were many times when he literally had to be coaxed on stage.
 His motto was 'The show does not have to go on'.
 He would create the choice of whether he would go on stage or not."
 Morrison announced before an impending performance at a larger venue that he was retiring from performing live.
-After regaining his confidence by making regular and informal performances at a small club near his home, he began to tour coast-to-coast again in 1972.
+After regaining his confidence by making regular and informal performances at a small club near his home (the "Lion's Share" in San Anselmo California), he began to tour coast-to-coast again in 1972.